 One other important consideration is to see if any of the financial institutions with which you have accounts have their own power of attorney forms.
 If so, make sure you execute their forms as well as a general durable power of attorney because banks and investment houses have been known to reject powers of attorney that are not their own for spurious reasons.

 Executing a power of attorney is not as simple as it first seems.
-It is important to have a qualified elder law attorney help you.
+It is important to have a qualified elder law or estate planning attorney help you.
 To find an attorney near you, click here.